KhartesViewer/khartes/README.md

 If your tiff files are in a `.volpkg` directory, you can find them under the `volumes` sub-directory.
 Use
-the file selector in the TIFF loader dialog box to find the *directory* that contains all the TIFF files.
-Once you double-click on the *directory* name (not on individual TIFF files inside that directory), the TIFF loader will read the TIFF files, determine how many there are and their x and y extent (width and height).
+the file selector in the TIFF loader dialog box to locate the *directory* that contains all the TIFF files.
+Once you double-click on the *directory* name (not on the individual TIFF files inside that directory), the TIFF loader will read the TIFF files, determine how many there are and their x and y extent (width and height).